Farshid-997/React-Redux-Practice/README.md

 # Getting Started with Create React App -practising redux

-=> Redux is used sate management
+=> Redux is used as a sate management system.

-=> There are 3 things in redux- Store,Action and reducer
+=> There are 3 things in redux- Store,Action and reducer.
+=> we can use reducer in vanilla js,angular and react -> here we use use redux with reactjs.

 # Store

 1. We can store our state in the State
 2. Maintain our application state in a single object which would be manage by the redux store.
 3. Allow your state store in a single object.
+4. for entire application we have only one state.
+5. we can access current state via getState().
+6. allow state to be updated via dispatch(action)
+7. register listener via subscribe method .it accept function as its parameter.
+8. handle unregistering the listerner via the function returned by subscribe(listener).

 # Action